TheFixerDevelopment/ServerSelectorUI/README.md

 ### NOTE
-## This plugin is nowhere near finished, and may take time for it to be completed.
-Bugs may rise, so report them, by opening an issue.
-Thank you.
+## This plugin is now stabled again!
+Currently, we have no plans to add major updates into this plugin.
+If you find any issues regarding this branch, please open an issue.